 - Have an attitude of praise and gratitude.
 “Rejoice in the Lord always, I will say it again: Rejoice!”
 (Phil.
 4:4 NIV) – To rejoice in the Lord always is to worship the Lord and all He is with thanksgiving.
 Philippians 3:1 also states, “Finally, my brethren, rejoice in the Lord. …it is a safeguard for you.”
 A safeguard is a protective stipulation.
 Rejoicing protects our minds from destructive thoughts of anger, malice, envy, worry, fear, etc. Things to rejoice and be glad for, and be thankful for, can be found in Who God is — Daily A-C-T-S Prayers, I encourage you to add this page to your favorite list and visit this page daily.

 - Let prayer occupy your thoughts all the time, especially during times of emotional stress.
 “Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.”
 (Phil.
 4:6 NIV).
 Also, Ephesians 6:18 states, “And pray in the Spirit on all occasions (all the time) with all kinds of prayers and requests.”
-How do we pray in the Spirit all the time?
+So, how do we pray in the Spirit all the time?
 It is our spirit with the Holy Spirit in us that prays through our minds to God.
-Read Four Realities of the Spirit World to understand the interactions of the spirit world.
-Prayer is a way to productively channel your emotional energy.
+Read Four Realities of the Spirit World to learn about the interactions of the spirit world.
+You can also pray in the spirit through a spiritual language you receive when you pray for the power of the Holy Spirit to fill you (see Acts 19:6 and 1 Corinthians 14:2&14).
+Prayer with thanksgiving is a way to productively channel your emotional energy.
 If you tend to worry or be angry, then read the following posts to learn how to be free to choose different thoughts and break the cycle: Anger Issues Protected by Pride and Judgmental Strongholds and ANXIETY: Protected by Worry and Fear Strongholds

 - Choose where you let your thoughts dwell.
 You have control of your thoughts, so use that control to your benefit and the benefit of others.
 “Finally, brothers, whatever is true, whatever is noble (honorable), whatever is right, whatever is pure, whatever is lovely, whatever is admirable – if anything is excellent or praiseworthy – think about such things.”
 (Phil.
 4:8 NIV emphasis added) – Be proactive about your thought life!
 Choose to think true and positive thoughts described in this verse.
 Write down an example for each type of thought that would pertain to your life.
 For example: